buzzqw/TUS/OBSS/markdown-separati/en/38-rules-on-magic-items.md

 - To **identify a magic item** see Identifying a magic item (p. ) and Cursed Items (p. ).
 - A **magic item that manifests spells** does not make any Magic Check.
 The **Saving Throw** it imposes, if not specified, is equal to 12 + level*2 of the spell it manifests.
 - To **Activate magical abilities** of an item, unless otherwise indicated, costs 2 Actions.
-- A magic item that provides a **static bonus (or penalty)** applies its value even if the item has not been identified; the Narrator will silently apply this bonus to Defense, Attack Roll, Saving Throws... informing the player that they perceive how the item interacts with the situation.
+- A magic item that provides a **static bonus (or penalty)** applies its value even if the item has not been identified; the Game Master will silently apply this bonus to Defense, Attack Roll, Saving Throws... informing the player that they perceive how the item interacts with the situation.
 - A magic item that has daily uses recharges at dawn of the day following use.
 - Wands, Staves, Scrolls (not Isy), Rods can only be used by characters who have a MP score equal to the highest level of spell that can be cast from the item.
 - If you spend the last charge of a wand, roll 1d6; if you get a 1, the wand crumbles to dust and is destroyed